 MCKGaston

 Howdy, Hello & Aloha!
-My name is Matthew Gaston, and I am the author of TropPlants.
-I am the Education Director at Zilker Botanical Garden in Austin, Texas.
-I was previously a doctoral candidate at the University of Hawaii-Manoa in Tropical Plant and Soil Sciences, but realized I loved teaching much more and left the program to help folks learn about plants!
-My interests are summarized by stating that I like plants.
+My name is Matthew Gaston, and I am a botanist, educator, and consultant based in Austin, Texas.
+My interests are summarized by stating that I love plants and helping others learn more about them.
 More specifically some of the categories interests fall into include plant physiology, plant-stress responses, plant production, plant-human interactions, urban agriculture, sustainability, science education, and outreach.

 Sitting outside after school.
 From Left to Right: Matthew Gaston, Katherine Gaston, Meaghan Flanagan, TJ Flanagan.